 We’re incredibly grateful to be able to help these organizations.
 And we appreciate their hard work, dedication and resilience in this moment.

-If you’re a nonprofit, learn about all the programs we support through our Prophet for Nonprofit initiative.
+If you’re a nonprofit, learn about all the programs we support through our Prophet Impact initiative.
 If your business or organization is ready to establish a corporate social responsibility program like this, reach out to speak with some of our Organization & Culture team.
 Connect with us.